 There are several places where the track appears to split and these aren’t marked.
 All these detours meet up with each other again eventually, so (as far as I found) there is no right or wrong path to take at these forks, but keep an eye on the landscape and your map to make sure you’re headed in the right general direction.
 There is very little elevation gained across the plains, so the walk is suitable for people of all ages and most abilities.

 If the hike is being done as an overnighter, between the Nyimba and Riggall Spur camping areas there are plenty of places to pitch a tent (or in my case, hang a hammock).
 There is a pit toilet located about 100 metres east of Nyimba, and fresh running water can usually be obtained from Nigothoruk Creek 650m east on the track to Millers Hut.

-From the camps, there are two options to get down to the lake.
+From the camps, there are two options to make your way down to Lake Tali Karng.
 Riggall Spur track is the longer of the two but somewhat easier.
 Hikers that passed through while we were there in February 2018 said the track was very overgrown with many fallen trees.

 The descent is well worth the effort for the solitude and beauty of the lake.
 The water is always icy cold – perfect for soaking legs that feel like jelly after the last track.
 There is a trail that circles the lake in its entirety and is an additional 1.8km loop.
 It’s worth the walk to visit the Snowden Falls at the far end of the lake where the creek flows in.